 This event allows Lexington residents to safely dispose of their sensitive materials in an environmentally-friendly way.
 Shred-it, a division of Stericycle, securely destroys documents on-site with their fleet of mobile shredding trucks.
 The material collected is recycled into low-grade paper products.

-- No plastic binders or binder clips.
+- No plastic binders or binder clips should be included with materials.

 - Staples, paper envelopes and paper clips are acceptable.